lanstine/2018-AI/README.md

 # 2018-AI
-## Make a TicTacToe++ agent that is at least a little smarter than random.
+## Create a MinMax agent with depth control.